 Weekend GP appointments are now available at a number of practices across Castle Point and Rochford to make it easier for patients to see a GP or nurse.

 Appointments are now available from two GP hubs in Canvey and Rayleigh.
 The service will offer access to a GP and nurse between 10am-3pm.
 Appointments need to be pre-booked but can be booked on the day.
-Patients should contact their GP practice in the normal way for more information.
+Patients should contact their GP practice in the normal way for more information, or click here for numbers to call on the day.

-Dr Mike Saad, Chair of NHS Castle Point and Rochford CCG said: “It is important to note that this is not a walk in service and people will need to book appointments.
+Dr Kashif Siddiqui, Chair of NHS Castle Point and Rochford CCG said: “It is important to note that this is not a walk in service and people will need to book appointments.
 For all non-emergency healthcare advice, patients should call NHS 111, A&E is for life threatening conditions only.”

 A patient who attended the weekend service said: “I was extremely grateful to be able to get this weekend appointment, as I have just returned from holiday on the Friday and would have had to wait until the Monday.”